Tenant Settings Best Practices

 Specify a production tenant

 Visit Auth0 Support Center > Tenants and specify your production tenant.
 Production tenants get higher rate limits than non-production tenants.
 On non-enterprise plans, only one tenant per subscription can be set as a production tenant.

 Go to your tenant's general settings and provide your branding information:

-The support email address and URL is shown on the default error page, so users can contact your support if they have an issue.
-You can also host your own custom error page and configure Auth0 to use it instead.
-Using your own error page, you can provide more complete and customized explanations to users about what to do in the event of an error.
-Setting up your own custom error page is recommended, but not required.
+The support email address and URL are shown on the default error page, so users can contact your support if they have an issue.
+We recommend that you host your own custom error page and configure Auth0 to use it instead of the Auth0 default.
+This allows you to provide more complete and customized explanations to users about what to do in the event of an error.

-For SAML connections that authenticate users against remote SAML Identity Providers, you should set up the custom domain before configuring any SAML providers as changing the domain across multiple SAML providers is challenging.
+If you will use SAML connections to authenticate users against remote SAML identity providers, set up the custom domain before you configure the SAML providers because changing the domain across multiple SAML providers is cumbersome.

-The Single Sign-on (SSO) session timeout value in your tenant settings specifies the time until a user's session expires.
-By default the value is 7 days.
-During this time, users can access your Auth0-integrated applications without re-entering their credentials.
+The SSO session timeout value in tenant settings specifies the time until a user's session expires.
+By default the value is 7 days which is the amount of time users can access your Auth0-integrated applications without re-entering their credentials.

 On a regular basis, review the list of dashboard administrators with access to your Auth0 tenant and make sure that:

-For further protection, turn on multi-factor authentication (MFA) for your dashboard admins.
-If a Dashboard Admin is locked out and needs their MFA reset, another Dashboard Admin should open an Auth0 support ticket on their behalf.
+For further protection, turn on multi-factor authentication (MFA) for your Dashboard admins.
+If a Dashboard admin is locked out and needs their MFA reset, another admin can open an Auth0 support ticket on their behalf.
 Auth0 can reset MFA for that admin after a verification process.